ryanj/gist-reveal/README.md

     http://YOUR_REVEAL_HOST_URL/?clearToken

 ## Running Gist-Reveal.it
-There are many ways to run Gist-Reveal slideshow templating service.
-This application should run on OpenShiftV2, OpenShiftV3, Docker, Kubernetes, Heroku, and more.
+Gist-reveal makes it easy to run your own Gist-powered RevealJS slideshow service

 ### Local Development

 The simplest way to get started with this project, is to clone a copy of the source from github (`git clone http://github.com/ryanj/gist-reveal && cd gist-reveal`), then run the app locally with `npm install` followed by `npm start`.

 ### Kubernetes
-To create a kubernetes deployment and `NodePort` service, both named `gist-reveal`:
+To create a kubernetes `deployment` and `NodePort` `service`, both named `gist-reveal`:

 ```bash
 kubectl run gist-reveal --image=ryanj/gist-reveal --expose --port=8080 --service-overrides='{ "spec": { "type": "NodePort" } }' \